spectram/astrospectram/content/about.md

 Aside from astronomy research, I also enjoy reading philosophical novels, binging on anime and sci-fi shows', outdoor activities such as gardening and hiking, volunteering for causes, and taking on more things than I can handle at any given time.

-I spend a lot of time thinking about and working on climate action
+I spend a lot of time thinking about and working on climate action through

 *Thank You for reading!*